cmhoove14/DDNTD/notebook.md

 # 8/2/19
 Formalized fitting functions and other helper functions in the R package (added documentation, function descriptions, etc.).
 Ransome test simulations and worked on coding a stochastic version of the model.

+# 8/4/19
+Worked on coding Reff estimation for age stratified model.
+Worked on figuring out model parametrs as functions of equilibrium state variable values

+# 8/5/2019
+Finished figuring out estimation of model parameters from equilibirum state variable values, documented in `Parameters_from_eq_states.Rmd`.
+Coded and documented all resulting functions in `schisto_age_structured_models.R`.
+Next need to finish updating stochastic model, update the $R_{eff}$ expression, fit the model based on some equilibrium data, and run simulations.

 # To-dos
 ### Generalizable model structure for interventions in schisto stochastic model
 ### Generiaizable parameter intervention structure for Garchitorena et al model